+Olympians, national champions and All-Americans have all trained in the waters of TCU under legendary coach Richard Sybesma.
 In over three decades as the leader of the TCU swimming and diving program, Sybesma has seen his facilities grow alongside his program.
 The original home of the swimming and diving program was the Cyrus K. and Ann C. Rickel Building, which featured a 25-yard pool and separate 22-foot diving well.
-The pool was equipped with eight-foot-wide lanes complemented by an advanced Colorado Electronic timing system and scoreboard.
+The pool was equipped with eight-foot-wide lanes complemented by an advanced Daktronics timing system and scoreboard.

 The facility had long-served the Frogs' swimming and diving program well, but in January 2003, a complete remodel of the facility came to light.
 As part of the University Recreation Center complex, the swimming and diving facility received a major renovation.
 Improvements to the aquatic facility included new locker rooms, swimmer's lounge area, underwater windows for stroke analysis in addition to new offices, which overlook the pool for the TCU coaching staff.

-- Power Racks - increases speed and power
+Power Towers - increases speed and power